jpkanter/Spcht/README/SpchtDescriptorDetails.md

 There are some caveats here:

 * there will always be only one default value, if a list of values is getting mapped and one or more match, there will be those values but no default.
-Only if not one value matches there will be a singular default mapping
+Only if not one value matches, there will be a singular default mapping
 * Mapping-Keys are per default case sensitive, if the switch is not set at all only exact string matches will register
 * The **Regex** mapping needs more CPU cycles and will be slower.
 * If inheritance is set **TRUE** there will be a value for every element in a list of values, if its **FALSE** there might be an empty set if there is no default value

 Lastly, the `$ref` is a local file, Spcht has no functionality to pull external files from a an ftp or web-server.
-The Path must be reacheable and can be relative or absolute, for relative paths, the position of the Spcht Descriptor is always the root, not the folder of the executable.
+The Path must be accessable and can be relative or absolute, for relative paths, the position of the Spcht Descriptor is always the root, not the folder of the executable.
 This switch is designed to keep the Main Descriptor more readable.
 There is a process to export a full Spcht Descriptor from a once loaded Spcht-Object where all referenced are already backed in.

 ​	**Important**: if a mapping key exists in a referenced file AND in the main descriptor, the main descriptor takes priority